 The exhibits at Wonderspaces blew my mind.
 Most of them are interactive and the ones that aren’t are simply magical.
 There’s the wall of confessions where visitors write anonymous confessions for the world to see.

 In a city dominated by art, this was my favorite art experience of my entire 4 days in Scottsdale.
-If you like your art on the modern side but want something you can completely absorb, appreciate, and that will inspire you beyond belief, please visit Wonderspaces.
+If you like your art on the modern side but want something you can completely absorb and appreciate that will inspire you beyond belief, please visit Wonderspaces.
 Plus, there’s a bar.

 Check in at Civana